Why the Ram Mandir will be a beacon of light for humanity

 Right from those times, there has been a widespread influence of Shri Rama which also included Mahatma Gandhi speaking of a Ram Rajya.
 The present king of Thailand is called Rama 10 and his father was Rama 9.

-There is an influence of Shri Rama all over the world say Hari and Hema.
+There is an influence of Shri Rama all over the world say Dr. Hari and Dr. Hema.
 The ancient civilisations of Such as Mayan, Inca, Aztec etc which were destroyed by the Spanish celebrated a festival around an ideal couple who were also called Rama Sitva.
 This has been mentioned by none other than Sir.
 William Jones, a British High court Judge, linguist and luminary of the 1780s.
 All these civilisations revered the Sun just as Shri Rama and his dynasty which is hailed as a Solar dynasty.

-Lord Ram idol at Ayodhya temple should have moustache: Hindutva leader Sambhaji Bhide

 This is how the name of Bhagawan Shri Rama spread from Americas in the East for Bharat, to the Egyptian civilisation in the West of Bharat, where all the Pharaohs belong to the solar dynasty too just like Shri Rama from solar dynasty.
 All the Pharaohs were called RMS (Ra ma sa).
 The word Ramses is a Greek-Anglo corruption.